Don Johnson Net Worth

 In 2010, Don sued Rysher Entertainment, the production company that produced "Nash Bridges," claiming that Rysher had not paid him the syndication profits he was owed as 50% owner of the show's copyright.
 In July of that year, a jury awarded Johnson $23.2 million; though Rysher initially said that they would appeal the verdict, they paid Don $19 million in 2013.

 Awards and Honors: In 1976, the Academy of Science Fiction, Fantasy & Horror Films gave Johnson a Golden Scroll award for his performance in "A Boy and His Dog."
 "Miami Vice" earned him an Emmy nomination in 1985 and Golden Globe nominations in 1986 and 1987; the 1986 nomination resulted in a win for Best Performance by an Actor In A Television Series – Drama.
 Don also won a 1987 Bravo Otto Germany award for Best Male TV Star, a 1988 ShoWest Award for Male Star of the Year, and a 2004 TV Land Award for Favorite Fashion Plate – Male.
 In 1988, Don was named World Powerboat Champion at the APBA Offshore World Cup, and he received a star on the Hollywood Walk of Fame in 1996.

-In 2006, rumors began to spread that Don was having trouble keeping up with a $10.6 million mortgage on his 17-acre Aspen Colorado ranch.
-In May 2008, a bank was reportedly 24 hours away from foreclosing on the property.
-With just a few hours to go before the foreclosure officially began, Don paid off $14.5 million worth of debt to the bank saving his property.
+Real Estate: In 2006, it was rumored that Don was having trouble keeping up with the $10.6 million mortgage on his 17-acre Aspen Colorado ranch.
+In May 2008, a bank was reportedly 24 hours away from foreclosing on the property, but with just a few hours to go before the foreclosure officially began, Johnson paid off $14.5 million worth of debt to the bank, saving his property.